Email FacebookTwitterMenu burgerClose thin

 Child and Dependent Care Credit

 The cost of childcare, eldercare and other in-home care in the U.S. is high and tends to rise each year.
-If a couple is married and files jointly and has paid expenses for the care of a qualifying child or dependent so that one or both can work, they are likely eligible for the Child and Dependent Care Credit, which is designed to help individuals who need to hire a caretaker to stay in the workplace.
+If a person or married couple has paid expenses for the care of a qualifying child or dependent so that one or both can work, they are likely eligible for the Child and Dependent Care Credit.
+This non-refundable credit is designed to help individuals who need to hire a caretaker to stay in the workplace.

 There are limits on who can provide care to qualify for this tax credit.
 The caregiver must not have been the taxpayer’s spouse, a parent of the child being cared for or anyone else listed as a dependent on the tax return.
 Additionally, the caregiver can’t be a child of the taxpayer.